 A rain garden is a shallow, vegetated depression designed to absorb and filter runoff from hard (impervious) surfaces like roofs, sidewalks, and driveways.
 Rain gardens are usually planted with colorful native plants and grasses.They not only provide an attractive addition to the yard, but also help to conserve water and protect our water quality.

 At Jenkins Custom Homes, we applied for and were granted a permit for the first commercial rain garden in the City of Bee Cave.
-The rain falls into the butterfly roof and runs out a spot at the end of the center and down the rock galley into the rain garden.
+The rain falls into the butterfly roof and runs out an area at the end of the roof line and down the rock galley into the rain garden.

 How does a rain garden help?